Toddler Formula vs Infant Formula: Which to Choose?

 What should you feed your baby?
 What seems to be a simple question has a complicated answer.
 The right answer depends on your family’s specific needs and your child’s developmental stage.
 First, we’ll review the typical stages between a newborn and a toddler’s transition to a solid food diet.

 • From birth to six months, the best option to feed babies is breast milk; if not feasible, infant formula is the only acceptable alternative.
 That is a special time in our life when a sole source of nutrition is recommended for all.
+Our priority is to encourage breastfeeding as the primary source of nutrition for infants.
+Only if it is not possible should alternative options be considered.

 • From 6 months onwards - most babies are ready to start their journey with nutrient-dense complementary solid foods.
 According to the Dietary Guidelines for Americans, developmental readiness signs that your baby is ready for solid food include: